 In 1895, Jeannette Scalé opened a small beauty business in Chancery Lane, London using the name Mrs. Pomeroy, a surname taken from her mother’s side of the family who were relatives of General Seth Pomeroy [1706-1777], an American Revolutionary war hero.
-The following year, Mrs. Pomeroy Ltd. was founded.
+The following year, Mrs. Pomeroy, Ltd. was founded.

 Jeannette Scalé was born Jeannette Shepherd Hauser in 1862 in Bijnor, Uttar Pradesh, India.
 Her parents, Isaiah L. Hauser [1834-1909] and Jeannette Gallagher Shepherd [1840-1923], were Methodist Episcopal missionaries from Ohio who had settled in India in 1860.